serokell/blog-posts/Introduction to Free Monads/article.md

 The key intuition here is that if the next action depends on the previous one, we need to encode this as a continuation, i.e. we need to have a function accepting some argument and returning the functor parameter.

 Now, if we try to define a functor where every operation uses the same type everywhere, we'll run into a bit of an issue.
-Consider this datatype for instance:
+Consider this datatype for instance[^astf-explanation]:

 ```haskell
 data ASTF a